DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 #### DEAP

-The Data Exploration and Analysis Portal (DEAP) is a cloud-based platform developed to facilitate secure, efficient, and user-friendly access to large-scale, multimodal research datasets.
-Originally designed for the Adolescent Brain Cognitive Development (ABCD) Study, DEAP supports visual exploration of NBDC data dictionaries as well as data download.
+Originally designed for the Adolescent Brain Cognitive Development ([ABCD](https://abcdstudy.org/)) Study, Data Exploration and Analysis Portal (DEAP) is an application offered by the NBDC Data Hub to allow users to explore, query, and download data for HBCD.
+See details on their website [here](https://docs.deapscience.com/).

 #### FIONA